Amateur astronomy: Objectives

 Amateur astronomer recording observations of the sun.

 Collectively, amateur astronomers observe a variety of celestial objects and phenomena.
 Common targets of amateur astronomers include the Sun, the Moon, planets, stars, comets, meteor showers, and a variety of deep sky objects such as star clusters, galaxies, and nebulae.
-Many amateurs like to specialise in observing particular objects, types of objects, or types of events which interest them.
+Amateur astronomers purse their work in order to educate the public, make contributions to the scientific world, and express their passion.
+Many amateurs like to specialize in observing particular objects, types of objects, or types of events which interest them.

 One branch of amateur astronomy, amateur astrophotography, involves the taking of photos of the night sky.
-Astrophotography has become more popular with the introduction of far easier to use equipment including, digital cameras, DSLR cameras and relatively sophisticated purpose built high quality CCD cameras and CMOS cameras.
+Astrophotography has become more popular with the introduction of far easier to use equipment including digital cameras, DSLR cameras and relatively sophisticated purpose built high quality CCD cameras and CMOS cameras.

 Most amateur astronomers work at visible wavelengths, but a small minority experiment with wavelengths outside the visible spectrum.
 An early pioneer of radio astronomy was Grote Reber, an amateur astronomer who constructed the first purpose-built radio telescope in the late 1930s to follow up on the discovery of radio wavelength emissions from space by Karl Jansky.
 Non-visual amateur astronomy includes the use of infrared filters on conventional telescopes, and also the use of radio telescopes.
 Some amateur astronomers use home-made radio telescopes, while others use radio telescopes that were originally built for astronomical research but have since been made available for use by amateurs.
 The One-Mile Telescope is one such example.

+Sidewalk astronomy — the practice of setting up telescopes for public viewing — aims at educating and engaging the public with astronomy.
+In addition to increasing interest in astronomy and science in general, sidewalk astronomy raises awareness of light pollution issues.

+History

+The history of amateur astronomy dates back to early civilizations where the practice of observing celestial objects became a device that assisted in predicting atmospheric patterns to help enable proactive decisions on developing agriculture.
+Civilizations like the Babylonians, Chaldeans, and ancient Egyptians created calendars, predicted eclipse dates, and separated day and night through ancient amateur astronomers using simple tools and the naked eye to track celestial bodies.
+Popularizing in the mid-nineteenth century, amateur astronomy gained millions of participants evolving from wealthy "Grand Amateurs" and the more accessible equipment after World War II.